Credit Cards Airline Credit Cards

 If you’re traveling with children, each child (aged two to 11) has the same carry-on baggage allowance as an adult.
 If you have an infant (under two years old), you’re allowed an extra bag, such as a diaper bag, to bring items they may need while flying.
 If you pay for a seat for your infant, they’re booked as a “child” and given the same personal item allowance as an adult.

-Strollers (or pushchairs, as they’re known across the pond) that can fold down into a carry bag and comply with the maximum hand baggage dimensions can replace your cabin bag.
-If you have a small, fully collapsible, and lightweight stroller with maximum dimensions of 46 inches x 15 inches x 15 inches (length x width x depth) when collapsed, you can bring it right to the aircraft door and then collect it at the aircraft door upon arrival at most airports.
+• Lightweight stroller: If you have a fully collapsible stroller with maximum dimensions of 46 inches x 15 inches x 15 inches (length x width x depth) when collapsed, you can bring it right to the aircraft door and then collect it at the aircraft door upon arrival at most airports.

-Car seats are allowed at no extra charge for children or infants who have their own seats booked.
+• Car seats: Car seats are allowed at no extra charge for children or infants if they have a booked seat.
 The car seat must be no more than 18 inches across to be able to fit into an aircraft seat, and two-part (car seat plus base) car seats aren’t allowed.

 It’s also free to take wheelchairs and other mobility aids for personal use if they’re within the size limits.